 Once you’ve got your hands on a scooter, you can top up your gas at the petrol station which costs around 150 pesos for a full tank.

-The best area to explore is along the south coast of Tablas Island starting in Looc and driving all the way down to Tablas Point, then north up the east coast to Aglicay Beach and finishing up again in Looc.
+The best area to explore is along the south coast of the island starting in Looc and driving all the way down to Tablas Point, then north up the east coast to Aglicay Beach and finishing up again in Looc.

 The south coastal road is sealed in some areas though you will come across dirt roads and a few gravel sections.
 I guarantee you will be just fine if you take it slow.

 There are many hidden beaches and local villages along the way that are worth stopping into for a quick photo.
-It’s such a raw and unique experience to see the locals going about their daily lives in the less touristy areas of Tablas Island.
+It’s such a raw and unique experience to see the locals going about their daily lives in the less touristy areas.